-The seventh installment/month in our best worst calendar ever made, including some of our actual stock image searches and descriptions: “Isolated pinup girl with ice cream in studio.”
+The eighth installment/month in our best worst calendar ever made, including some of our actual stock image searches and descriptions: “Young man at the blooming meadow.”

 OUR HUB FOR DESIGN TIPS, GOINGS-ON, AND INNER-MOST THOUGHTS.